Last updated: May 14, 2026

 Email only if follow-up is requested

-Use choice fields for satisfaction, use case, event type, role, or segment.
-Use long text for the reason or example.
-If the survey is anonymous, do not ask for name or email unless the respondent chooses follow-up.
+Use choice fields for satisfaction, use case, event type, role, or segment; reserve long text for the reason or example.
+For anonymous surveys, skip name and email unless the respondent opts into follow-up.
+The Survey Guide covers question design and analysis.

 Five Questions for Deciding Required Fields

-If you are unsure whether a field should be required, ask five questions.
+When you are unsure whether a field should be required, ask five questions:

 - Can we reply without it?